 I know it is sad when you see your plant dying.
 But since you are here, I will tell you why your happy bean plant is dying.
 We will discuss all the possible reasons.
 And most importantly I will tell you what to do in order to save your happy bean plant.

-But before diving deep into the details I will put the answer for our main question as simple as this: Why is my happy bean plant dying?
+But before diving deep into the details I will put the answer to our main question as simple as this: Why is my happy bean plant dying?
 A happy bean peperomia plant can die because of either inappropriate watering, inappropriate light, a lack of enough humidity, chemicals, a lack of nutrients, or cold temperatures.

 Keep reading to know the reasons behind your happy bean plant suffering and what to do to save it.